zeonzip/gurted/dns/README.md

 Ratelimits are as follows: 10 requests per 60s.
 ```

-### POST /domain 🔒
+### POST /domain *

 Submit a domain for approval.
 Requires authentication and consumes one registration slot.
-The domain will be sent to Discord for manual approval.
+The request will be sent to the moderators via discord for verification.

 **Request:**
 ```json